SPARQL-Anything/PySPARQL-Anything/README.md

 ### 1.3.
 KEYWORD ARGUMENTS <a name="kwargs"></a>

-The keyword arguments to be passed to any of the PySPARQL Anything methods are the same as those of the regular SPARQL Anything CLI [1]
+The keyword arguments to be passed to any of the PySPARQL Anything methods are the same as those of the regular SPARQL Anything CLI (See [here](https://github.com/SPARQL-Anything/sparql.anything#command-line-interface-cli) for more info).

 For example:
 ```python